 Also, there are many different forms of electronic cigarettes with different components to them that are unknown and potentially unhealthy.
 Most electronic devices are produced overseas thus there is no control over what contaminants may be used in their production.

 A couple of months ago there was an outbreak of pneumonia and acute respiratory distress among some people who were using electronic vaping devices.
 This was well-publicized and is cautionary.
-Not only is there a risk to breathing in aerosolized chemicals which contain nicotine, but by breathing in chemicals that are harmful, there is also a risk of developing a lung infection.
+Not only is there a risk of breathing in aerosolized chemicals that contain nicotine, but by breathing in chemicals that are harmful, there is also a risk of developing a lung infection.

 How would you summarize the public misconception about vaping?

 Using electronic cigarettes with the goal of quitting tobacco products and overcoming dependence on nicotine and staying with that goal can be helpful for some people.
 However, the caution is that the use of e-cigarettes and vaping are not approved successful treatments for overcoming nicotine dependence or quitting smoking and also incur health and addiction risk.
 My recommendation would be to use a combination of FDA-approved medications such as Chantix or nicotine replacement (e.g nicotine patch or nicotine gum) combined with behavior change counseling.

 What would you suggest for parents who just found out their 16-year-old son or daughter is vaping?
 What approach would you pass on to them?

 I would recommend sitting down with the young adult or teen to find out what’s going on rather than blaming or making accusations or threatening them about consequences.
 I might want to ask: “How did you get started with this?
 And why do you think you are using e-cigarettes?”

 And then if there’s a good opportunity, providing helpful information.
 I would advise being careful about overly aggressive approaches such as scare tactics which we discussed earlier, that are not usually effective as they tend to get tuned out by teens.